-There are many appliances that are a must-have in RVs, and an air conditioner is just one among all the other devices that you should have in an RV.
+Many appliances are a must-have in RVs, and an air conditioner is just one of the other devices you should have in an RV.

-However, for some people, not every AC is going to work – you may have very specific needs like quiet operation.
+However, not every AC will work for some people – you may have particular needs like quiet operation.

 And if you are looking for the quietest RV air conditioner, we may have something interesting for you.